dashevo/wallet-lib/README.md

 ## Credits

 Wallet-Lib is maintained by the Dash Core Developers.
-We want to thanks all member of the community that have submited suggestions, issues and pull requests.
+We want to thank all member of the community that have submitted suggestions, issues and pull requests.

 ## License